Conservation

 Supplying local authorities with boats and vehicles to ensure there is a regular presence in remote areas, and to help them carry out law enforcement.
 Transforming the poachers into protectors:

-Locals who, in the past, were turtle harvesters, will be trained as turtle monitors and guides.Maputo National Park will carry out training, emulating their successful community-driven turtle and marine conservation project.Candidates will also be trained to tag turtles, with data collected feeding into international research efforts.A number of turtles will be fitted with satellite tracking devices.
-Sat tagged turtles can be “adopted” and benefactors will be able to follow them online.
+Locals who, in the past, were turtle harvesters, will be trained as turtle monitors and guides.Maputo National Park will carry out training, emulating their successful community-driven turtle and marine conservation project.Candidates will also be trained to tag turtles, with data collected feeding into international research efforts.We aim to raise funds to fit a number of turtles with satellite tracking devices.
+Tracing helps researchers understand their migration patterns, diving behaviour, foraging grounds, and any interactions with human activities.

 Across Southern Africa, we’re building partnerships to raise awareness about the critical threats facing our marine populations.
 From plastic pollution choking our oceans to unsustainable fishing practices, marine life is experiencing a catastrophic decline.
 By working together, we can shine a light on this issue and inspire change.